Jair (footballer, born 3 August 1994)

-Jair Tavares da Silva (/pt/; born 3 August 1994), known mononymously as Jair, is a Brazilian professional footballer who plays as a midfielder for Liga I club Hermannstadt.
+Jair Tavares da Silva (/pt/; born 3 August 1994), known mononymously as Jair, is a Brazilian professional footballer who plays as a midfielder.

 Jair started his senior career in native Brazil at Ituano, but made a name for himself after moving to Finland in 2016.
 There, he represented AC Oulu, Ilves, and HJK, winning a combined two domestic trophies in the country and being named in the Veikkausliiga Team of the Year in 2021.
 The following year, he signed for Romanian club Petrolul Ploiești.

 Career

 Early career / AC Oulu

 Jair started out his senior career with Ituano in 2015, featuring sparringly for the Brazilian side—mostly in the Copa Paulista—before moving to Finnish club AC Oulu the next year.
 He spent his first season in the Ykkönen on loan, after which he signed a permanent contract.

 In the 2018 season, Jair was voted the second league's Midfielder of the Year by the Football Players Association.